rthadur/recaptcha/README.md

 Goes through the process of adding reCAPTCHA to a comment form using Java and Maven in phases.

 1. phase1 -- Initial UI
-2. final -- Final version of the codelab with reCAPTCHA support.
+2. final -- Final version of the codelab with sdfdsfsdfreCAPTCHA support.

 Please ask questions on [Stackoverflow](http://stackoverflow.com/questions/tagged/recaptcha) cvcxv